Thiratikan/CatchingSunset/README.md

 # Catching Sunset

-This project is a travel planner application

-## Available Scripts

-In the project directory, you can run:
+CatchingSunset is a web application created by React.js.
+The application allows users to randomly pick their destination and plan their budget for the trip.